 --Ken Crain, Georgetown attorney and candidate for District Attorney

-"Regardless of how the Michael Morton case unfolds from this point forward, I would love to see the Williamson County Justice Center in Georgetown, where all of our serious criminal and civil cases are litigated, renamed as the "Christine and Michael Morton Justice Center."
+"Regardless of how the Michael morton case unfolds from this point forward, I would love to see the Williamson County Justice Center in Georgetown, where all of our serious criminal and civil cases are litigated, renamed as the "Christine and Michael Morton Justice Center."

 Neither one of the Mortons received appropriate justice in this case.
 If the building was renamed in honor of the Mortons, we would have a constant reminder of what happens when justice is mismanaged by the people who administer and supervise the local justice system."